Banner

 In Vivo Measurement of Muscle Architecture: Physiological and Methodological Considerations

-Olivier Seynnes, Physical performance, Norwegian School of Sport Sciences (NIH), Norway
+Olivier Seynnes, Norwegian School of Sport Sciences (NIH), Norway

 A Theoretical Framework for Integrating Virtual Reality Systems in Learning Designs of a Professional Football Youth Academy Practice Programme